Scotland’s Oldest Bridges.

 Bridge 1.
-The Scalacronica ( 14th century) records that the bridge at Berwick collapsed in 1195 because the arches were too low.
-Leland's Collectanea ( 16th C) claims the first record of a bridge in 1198: “Hoc tempore ponte de Berwic inundiate asporta..’; the bridge having been carried away by floods… The text follows with a note that Bishop Phillipus refused to permit a rebuild (the south bank belonged to the see of Durham.)
-Hearne’s translation of Leland’s Itinary notes, ‘1199 The bridge of Berwike brake aboute this tyme with great force of water, bycause the arches of it were to low, and after the making of it, as it was then, it durid scars IX heres.’
+The Scalacronica (Ref) , 14th century, records that the bridge at Berwick collapsed in 1195 because the arches were too low.
+Leland's Collectanea (Ref), 16th century, claims the first record of a bridge in 1198: “Hoc tempore ponte de Berwic inundiate asporta..’; at this time, the bridge having been carried away by floods… The text follows with a note that Bishop Phillipus refused to permit a rebuild (the south bank belonged to the see of Durham.)
+Leland’s Itinerary notes, ‘1199 The bridge of Berwike brake aboute this tyme with great force of water, bycause the arches of it were to low, and after the making of it, as it was then, it durid scars IX heres.’
 These three records may well refer to the same event, and suggest that the rebuild lasted a mere 9 years.
-Charters of the Yesterwrits in 1202 describe a hospital at the bridge of berewick and the road leading to the bridge at Haddington.
+Charters of the Yesterwrits in 1202 describe a hospital at the 'bridge of berewick' and describe the road leading to the bridge at Haddington.
 This is the first mention of the old post road going North.

 Bridge 6.
 A new bridge at Berwick was built in the very last year of Edward III's reign in 1376.
 It was said that the King ordered taxation of local fisheries to be redirected to funds for the construction.

 Bridge 7.
 Berwick had exchanged hands in anger eight times since 1150.
-In 1482 it was captured by Richard, Duke of Gloucester (later Richard III) and remained in English hands thereafter.
-Conway notes that in 1498 the Venetian ambassador wrote in his report that Henry VII had built a magnificent bridge at Berwick in 1492, and now had command of all the eastern coast. ( Henry VII's relations with Scotland and Ireland.
+In 1482 it was captured by Richard, Duke of Gloucester (later Richard III), and remained in English hands thereafter.
+Conway(Ref) notes that in 1498 the Venetian ambassador wrote in his report that Henry VII had built a magnificent bridge at Berwick in 1492, and now had command of all the eastern coast. ( Henry VII's relations with Scotland and Ireland.
 1932.).
-Henry's daughter Margaret was married to James IV in 1502 and the new bride's magnificent train on the journey north was via Durham, Newcastle and Berwick, crossing the new bridge on August 1st 1503.
-In 1584 this bridge was still intact; Von Wedel, in his journey through England and Scotland described Berwick as having a long wooden bridge across the Tweed, “ whilst in England they always have fine stone bridges, even across small rivers. “ Finally, in 1603, James VI while travelling south to his coronation in London, complained about the dilapidated wooden bridge, which was now 111 years old: "Is there ne'er a man in Berwick whae can boo stanes to mak' a brig ower the Tweed?"
+Henry's daughter Margaret was married to James IV in 1502, and the new bride's impressive wedding train took the journey north via Durham, Newcastle and Berwick, crossing the new bridge on August 1st 1503.
+Her official reception into Scotland was conducted at Lamberton Church, a few miles north of the bridge.
+In 1584 this bridge was still intact; Von Wedel (Ref) described Berwick as having a long wooden bridge across the Tweed, “ whilst in England they always have fine stone bridges, even across small rivers. “ Finally, in 1603, James VI while travelling south to his coronation in London, complained about the dilapidated wooden bridge which was now 111 years old: "Is there ne'er a man in Berwick whae can boo stanes to mak' a brig ower the Tweed?"